Skip to Content

 So here’s the new normal: using a travel agent will likely include a consulting fee, paid up front and usually deducted from your final cost, for them to work on a quote and plan your trip.

-I spoke to a few travel agents, brokers and travel managers this week, and while there is no industry standard rate for this work, you can expect to pay a fee of $50 to $500, depending on how much work is required.
+I spoke to a few travel agents, brokers and travel managers, and while there is no industry standard rate for this work, you can expect to pay a fee of $50 to $500, depending on how much work is required.

 And let me give you an idea of how much work is required.

 I work with travel agents to put my tours together.
-Just this week I got together with Josh who puts my Europe tours together and he’s going to work on a 9-day Italy tour for me to host after my Adriatic/Greek Islands cruise in 2023.
+I work with Josh who puts my Europe tours together and he’s worked on a couple of two-week itineraries for me.

-It’ll start in Rome (it’s easier for flights), include Naples, Florence and Venice, then join the ship.
+For example, the one that started in Rome included Naples, Florence and Venice, then we joined a cruise ship.
 But his tours are not about just going from one city to the next, the reason I use Josh is his extensive knowledge of Italy.
 He lived there for the better part of 20 years.
 That’s what you’re paying for.

-This tour will take around 10 days just to quote.
-He needs to contact every hotel to get a price, plan the train timetables and costs, the private coach and driver, tentatively book the local guides in each city, and even plan how much to spend on little extras day to day including where we’ll have lunch and dinners.
+That tour took about 10 days just to quote.
+He needed to contact every hotel to get a price, plan the train timetables and costs, the private coach and driver, tentatively book the local guides in each city, and even plan how much to spend on little extras day to day including where we’ll have lunch and dinners.

 Pizza in Florence